sacren/java-features/README.md

 ## What is Java Features?

-Java Features is my personal project to explore JDK git source hosted on GitHub while I delve deep into Java.
+Java Features is my personal project where I explore JDK source to delve deep into Java.
 I use AdoptOpenJDK and Apache Maven to build, run and test the package.
-It's an ongoing project that will continue to evolve for a long time to come.
-Review and comment are always appreciated.
+I work on it daily as Java and JDK evolve.

 ## Prerequisite